Liam-W-Smith/Liam-W-Smith.github.io/index.md

 ---

 <img src="/assets/Profile_Photo.jpg" align="right" width="200px"/>
 Hey!
-My name is Liam and I’m a senior at Middlebury College studying geography and mathematics.
+My name is Liam and I’m a recent graduate from Middlebury College, where I studied geography and mathematics.
-When I’m not at school, I live in Rochester, New York with my four siblings, parents, and grandma.
+I live in Rochester, New York with my four siblings, parents, and grandma.
 I love hiking, rock climbing, and gymnastics, and I was involved with environmental advocacy for several years.
-I’m passionate about the applications of GIS towards conservation, urban planning, and renewable energy.
+I'm currently a Data Science Intern for the [Rocky Mountain Inventory & Monitoring Network](https://www.nps.gov/im/romn/index.htm), and I’m passionate about the applications of GIS and data science towards conservation and sustainability.

 This website serves as a portfolio for my college education and relevant work experiences.
 Please contact me at [1liam1smith1@gmail.com](mailto: 1liam1smith1@gmail.com) with any questions.